ArmaanMohar/MovieApp/README.md

   <hr>
   <h3>Architecture</h3>
   <hr>
 The application is modelled using a Model - View - Controller - Database architecture.
-The model represent entity classes in our application which allows us to access/update attribute belonging to them.
+The model represents entity classes in our application which allows us to access/update attributes belonging to them.
 The Database is a connection to a local SQL database that was maintained using MySQL workbench.
 The View consists of various graphical user interfaces and the controller allows for smooth communication between GUI actions and database actions.
 <hr>